RedMadRobot/input-mask-ios/README.md

 This index might be used to choose the most suitable pattern between predefined, and then applied to format the text.

-For the implementation, look for the `PolyMaskTextFieldDelegate` class, which inherits logic from `PolyMaskTextFieldDelegate`.
+For the implementation, look for the `PolyMaskTextFieldDelegate` class, which inherits logic from `MaskedTextFieldDelegate`.
 It has its primary mask pattern and corresponding list of affine formats.

 ``` swift
 open class ViewController: UIViewController, MaskedTextFieldDelegateListener {